hhu-stups/prob-rodinplugin/README.md

 - We use gradle to manage the dependencies to the libraries, thus you will need gradle installed on your computer.
   (see http://www.gradle.org/)

-- In the workspace directory run the completeInstall task (gradle completeInstall), alternatively you can also run the downloadCli and collectDependencies tasks (gradle downloadCli collectDependencies).
+- In the workspace directory run the completeInstall task (```gradle completeInstall```), alternatively you can also run the downloadCli and collectDependencies tasks (```gradle downloadCli collectDependencies```).
 This will download the latest nightly build of the Prolog binary and the required Java libraries (such as apache commons, etc.)

-- Install Eclipse (Indigo/Juno) for RCP Development
+- Install Eclipse for RCP Development

 - Import the projects into Eclipse.
 At this point Eclipse will complain about errors, the reason is that the target platform (i.e., Rodin) hasn't been setup yet).